testinggospels/camouflage/docs/csv-data-source.md

 !!!caution

-        Not that, though we are calling it a "c"sv, it's not really comma seperated, Camouflage expects the values to be seperated by a semicolon. i.e. ;
+        Note that, though we are calling it a "c"sv, it's not really comma seperated, Camouflage expects the values to be seperated by a semicolon. i.e.;

 Usage: